 When a holiday occurs during annual leave, the holiday is not considered a day of annual leave time.

-At the discretion of the department head and the concurrence of the Director of Human Resources/Payroll, an employee may be granted annual leave in advance of the accumulation thereof.
+At the discretion of the department head and the concurrence of the Director of Human Resources/Payroll or designee, an employee may be granted annual leave in advance of the accumulation thereof up to a maximum of 40 hours.
+In rare cases, such as leave due to a workers compensation claim or shared leave, the HR/Payroll office may process leave which exceeds the 40 hour advance.
+Annual leave taken in advance of accumulation may be deducted from the employee's last paycheck provided the employee has signed an agreement authorizing the deduction.
+This agreement must be submitted to and approved by the Office of Human Resources and Payroll prior to the employee obtaining a negative accrual balance.

 Benefited employees terminating employment must be paid for earned unused annual leave subject to all approved payroll matched reductions/deductions.
 "Unused annual leave" shall include any leave carried over from the previous year and all accrued leave up to the date of termination.
 Proper termination notice must be given and any unearned annual leave taken shall be deducted from the employee's last paycheck.